 Anyone can have their own website these days.
 It can be a very exciting prospect for someone with a good business idea but not the technical ability to create their own.
 Before you get all excited about the many possibilities, keep in mind that like many things that are marketed at the masses, the task is not necessarily as simple as it’s portrayed to be.

-Thanks to the likes of WordPress developers and similar CMS platform developers like those for Drupal, Joomla, etc., anyone can get a fully-functional e-commerce website for under £50.
+Thanks to the likes of WordPress developers and similar CMS platform developers like those for Drupal, Joomla, etc., anyone can get a fully-functional e-commerce website for under 50.
 It may be basic, and require more outlay for added-on functionality later, but it’s a start and a very important one when setting up a new e-commerce business.
+Another critical part this new business will, of course, be getting the stock you intend to sell on this platform, and you may wish to look at this article to get some tips on how to do this effectively in this day and age.

 Newstart E-commerce setup

 A basic CMS platform with shopping cart lets you easily upload the products or services of your choosing.
 Seeing your barebones business offering in such a concise format helps you to assess and shape it to suit the target market – presuming you know who you’re targeting.
-You can then set your pricing strategy and monitor the response.
+You can then set your pricing strategy and monitor the response using sales reporting and inventory management software.
 E-commerce has the advantage of fast-access statistics that facilitate decision-making.
 You may find the statistics help you to see an advantage adjusting your business to take advantage of unforeseen demand from a different target audience.

 Tweak the settings, add in some inviting content and marketing, and you effectively have your very own automated web-store.
 In theory.